firgon/P2/README.md

 Scraping is a little script used to :
 - scrap all the books on https://books.toscrape.com/,
-- write main informations on differents csv files (one per category),
+- write main informations on different csv files (one per category),
 - and record png images from each book page.

 It's a training work from an openclassrooms.com student